 - The store orders it from supplier

-- Supplier ships it to the store
+- Supplier ships it to the user

 With dropshipping, you remove the middle part.
 Your online store works with suppliers who ship the product directly to the customer.
 That means you can run a store without any actual inventory!